 - Plain (all purpose) flour - standard for a cake like this.
 We've not tried it with a gluten-free flour but feel free to give it a go if you need a gluten-free version.

 - Spices - I love these Festive flavours.
 We've used ginger, nutmeg and mixed spice.
 You can use more or less of each, depending on your taste.
-If you love these then you'll love my Vegan Gingerbread Brownies.
+If you love spices , then you should also try my Vegan Gingerbread Brownies.

-- Vegan butter/margarine - I love using Naturli Organic Vegan Butter, but any vegan butter or margarine is fine.
-If you want to use oil, that should also work fine.
+- Vegan butter/margarine - Any vegan butter or margarine is fine.
+If you want to use oil, that should also work.

-- Milled linseed/flaxseed - the best egg replacement for cakes in my opinion.
-Natural and healthy.
+- Milled linseed/flaxseed - the best egg replacement for sturdy cakes like these.
 When you mix milled linseed/flaxseed with water it forms a gel, which binds the cake.

-- Black treacle (molasses) - this gives the vegan Christmas cake its wonderful dark colour.
+- Black treacle (molasses) - this gives the cake its wonderful dark colour.
 Black treacle is easy to find online and in supermarkets.

 - Apricot jam - this forms a glaze and sticky surface to decorate your cake.

-- Various dried fruit and nuts - for decorating the vegan Christmas cake!
-See the Decoration section for inspiration on decorating yours - or just copy what we've done!
+- Various dried fruit and nuts - for decorating .
+See the Decoration section for inspiration on decorating yours.

 🍇Preparation

-So this vegan Christmas cake does have a step in advance before you can make the cake itself.
-You need to soak all that wonderful fruit in brandy (or whiskey or another spirit) for 12-18 hours.
-You can actually leave it a couple of days, which will give you an even richer flavour.
+Like all good fruit cakes, one also has a step in advance before you can make the cake itself.
+You need to soak all that wonderful fruit in brandy (or whiskey or another spirit) for 12-18 hours or choose to leave it for a couple of days, which will give you an even richer flavour.
 To soak the fruit, you have to use a ceramic or plastic bowl.
 If you use a metal bowl the acid in the fruit may react with the metal and taint the fruit.
 I personally love using a ceramic bowl for lots of my baking.

 Get your equipment ready too!
 A good cake tin is a must.
 I used an 8 inch round tin, but you can also use a square tin.
 Up to you.
 I love using spring-form loose bottom tins for super easy cake extraction!
 They are great for all sorts of cakes and cheesecakes.